TanYa-Go/Movie-Quiz/README.md

 * As a user, I want the website to be easy to use.
 * As a user, I would like to know the rules before I start playing.
 * As a user, I would like to be able to chose the level of difficulty.
-* As a user, I would like to know which question I am on, at any given time.
+* As a user, I would like to know which question I am on and how many questions are left.
 * As a user, I would like to kow how much time I have to answer the question.
 * As a user, I would like to track my score while playing.
 * As a user, I expect a variety of questions and no repeated questions.
 * As a user, I would like to know the correct answer when answered incorrectly.
-* As a user, I want to be able to restart the game if I don't like the questions.
+* As a user, I want to be able to restart the game if I don't like my answers.

 <a></a>